Meridian Learning seeks an Adolescent Guide to join our Cincinnati-based urban Erdkinder starting June 2026.

 ▪ spend consistent time outdoors in all seasons

-▪ guide adolescents in creek walks, park workdays, gardening, and hands-on building projects
+▪ guide adolescents in park workdays, gardening, and hands-on building projects

 ▪ treat land based work as essential curriculum